K-Phoen/backstage-plugin-grafana/README.md

 # Grafana plugin for Backstage

 The Grafana plugin is a frontend plugin that lists Grafana alerts and dashboards.
+It supports multiple Grafana hosts configuration.
-It includes two components that can be integrated into Backstage:
+It includes several components that can be integrated into Backstage:

 * The `EntityGrafanaDashboardsCard` component which can display dashboards for a specific entity
 * The `EntityGrafanaAlertsCard` component which can display recent alerts for a specific entity